zerodevapp/sdk/packages/accounts/src/kernel-zerodev/README.md

 ### Core Components

-The primary interfaces are the `KernelAccountProvider`, `KernelSmartContractAccount` and `KernelBaseValidator`
+The primary interfaces are the `ZeroDevProvider`, `KernelSmartContractAccount` and `KernelBaseValidator`

-The `KernelAccountProvider` is an ERC-1193 compliant Provider built on top of Alchemy's `SmartAccountProvider`
+The `ZeroDevProvider` is an ERC-1193 compliant Provider built on top of Alchemy's `SmartAccountProvider`
 1. `sendUserOperation` -- this takes in `target`, `callData`, and an optional `value` which then constructs a UserOperation (UO), sends it, and returns the `hash` of the UO.
 It handles estimating gas, fetching fee data, (optionally) requesting paymasterAndData, and lastly signing.
 This is done via a middleware stack that runs in a specific order.
 The middleware order is `getDummyPaymasterData` => `estimateGas` => `getFeeData` => `getPaymasterAndData`.
 The paymaster fields are set to `0x` by default.
 They can be changed using `provider.withPaymasterMiddleware`.
 2. `sendTransaction` -- this takes in a traditional Transaction Request object which then gets converted into a UO.
 Currently, the only data being used from the Transaction Request object is `from`, `to`, `data` and `value`.
 Support for other fields is coming soon.